-Similarly, the inclusion of trust signals can be an excellent way to increase online sales, as it creates a more favorable perception of your brand in the mind of the prospect and can potentially overcome hesitations preemptively.
+Similarly, the inclusion of trust signals can be an excellent way to increase online sales and/or average order value, as it creates a more favorable perception of your brand in the mind of the prospect and can potentially overcome hesitations preemptively.
 If your business has any professional accreditations (even something as routine as a Better Business Bureau certification or membership to your local chamber of commerce), put these trust signals front and center on your site.
 If you have an impressive list of satisfied clients, make sure your prospects know about it.

 It’s important to be honest and transparent about who you are and what you do, but there’s no rule against creating a sense of urgency to persuade prospects to buy from you right now.